MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 ## Updates
+A quick note on recent and upcoming updates:

-A note should be made, that there has been significant updates to the **alpha** section, since I took note that this section got the most traffic from newcomers after reading the main page.
+I’ve made significant updates to the **alpha** section after noticing that it was getting the most traffic from newcomers coming from the main page.

-- Getting started page has been added specifically for new comers.
+So far, I’ve added:

+- **Getting Started** — a page aimed specifically at newcomers
-- Glossary page has been added, to assist in explaining key terminology
+- **Glossary** — to help explain key terminology
-- Mindset page has been added, with respect to questions on the psychological strains
+- **Mindset** — added in response to questions around the psychological strain involved in this space
-- resources page has been added, to be specifically accessible for resources and reading.
-More will be added here in the coming days.
-But it will be sporadic and divided into sections on **books**, **playlists**, **online seminars**, **forums** and so on.
--
+- **Resources** — a dedicated page for reading material and useful references, which will gradually be expanded with sections such as **books, playlists, online seminars, forums**, and more
+- **Teammates and Roles** — to help with the basic “I want to join a team” / “I want a teammate” matching questions on the Discord server
+- **About the Author** — for those who want a bit more context than what they may find from a quick look at my LinkedIn

-More updates will come out on each section separately, because there was a desire to have the repo back up quickly.
+More updates will follow for each section individually.
+These were pushed out first because I wanted to get the repo back online quickly.

-Next will be updates on **market basics**, **Trader architecture**, in order to assist in simply addressing the coding system, in ways IMC hasn't done specifically.
-In this way I will attempt to give a simple idea of memory, calculation and setting up your own architecture/infrastructure.
+The next areas I plan to expand are **market basics** and **trader architecture**.
+The goal there is to give a simpler explanation of the coding system in ways that IMC does not currently do, especially around ideas like memory, calculation flow, and setting up your own architecture or infrastructure.

+After that, I’ll move further into the **research** section, where I’ll walk through some of my own more advanced ideas.
+I won’t be sharing exact solutions, since I do not want to give away my edge too early, but I will still cover a number of important details that may be useful to others.

 ## What this guide is